Ultimate Comics: Thor: Plot

 In the modern era, Thor is reincarnated as a human named Thorleif Golmen who was participating in the European super soldier project and claims he is the God of Thunder.
 Fearing that he has gone insane, Dr. Braddock (father of Captain Britain) enlists the help of Dr. Donald Blake, who examines Thor, and declares that Thor is telling the truth about his godly heritage.
-While Dr. Braddock is skeptical, he decides to continue with the project.
-Later, it is revealed that Dr. Blake is in fact the reincarnation of Balder.
+While Braddock is skeptical, he decides to continue with the project.
+Later, it is revealed that Blake is the reincarnation of Balder.
 He tells Thor that the other Asgardians have also been reincarnated, and that it is only a matter of time before Odin returns to rebuild Asgard.
 As part of the super soldier project, Thor is given advanced equipment that mimics his godlike abilities, including flight, invulnerability, teleportation, and weather control.
 When the scientists behind the experiment find difficulty in storing the portable power source, Thor requests they turn it into a hammer.
 He then leaves to assist in various humanitarian efforts as a social activist.
 Nick Fury attempts to recruit Thor into the Ultimates, but is rebuffed.
 Meanwhile, in Germany, an old German World War II veteran follows instructions given to him by Loki and uses the Norn Stones to free him from the Room With No Doors.
 Thor and Balder sense Loki's escape.
 At the same time, Bruce Banner injects himself with his flawed super soldier serum and begins a murderous rampage through New York as a larger, grey-skinned Hulk.
 In order to combat Loki, Thor finally decides to fulfill his role as a hero and bring thunder against "the men who make war".
 He teleports to New York to fight the Hulk in the battle that would begin his alliance with the Ultimates.